jiko/stopabadcure/_posts/2013-09-25-the-august-ambush.md

 The tax would last 20 years, initially, and over that time would cost taxpayers _$800 million to $1 billion_, with inflation.

-The Civic Council — consisting primarily of chief executive officers of the areas biggest companies and leaders of the city's top law firms — used its financial and political muscle to force the nine-member Legislature to authorize a Nov.
+The Civic Council — consisting primarily of chief executive officers of the areas biggest companies and leaders of the city's top law firms — used its financial and political muscle to coerce the nine-member Legislature to authorize a Nov.
 5 special election.

 <em>Jackson County Question 1</em> will be the only issue on the ballot countywide, and it will cost taxpayers $1 million _just to conduct the election_.